-15. Child on Child Sexual Violence & Sexual Harassment (including Peer-on-peer Abuse)
+15. Child on Child Sexual Violence & Sexual Harassment

 Children can abuse other children.
-Peer on peer abuse is most likely to include, but may not be limited to:
+Child-on-child abuse is most likely to include, but may not be limited to:

 - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse)